PhilipCoder/InstanceEnums/README.md

 ## Solution

 If every enum value represented a interface, we can use polymorphism and even method overloading to get rid of all the conditional statements.
-PolyEnum is a small library that gives types to enums.
+InstanceEnum is a small library that gives types to enums.

-Rewriting switches with the PolyEnum Library:
+Rewriting switches with the InstanceEnum Library:

 1) First we have to create the diagnosis and age group enums: